mengwei-lin/mengwei-lin.github.io/research.md

 - **Local Governance and Environmental Regulation: Evidence from China's Urbanization** with Deyu Rao
 - **Money, Influence (and Death) in U.S. Politics** with Marco Battaglini, Valerio Leone Sciabolazza, Eleonora Patacchini
-- **Local Government Competition and Firms' Location Decisions: The Role of Leaders' Promotion Motives**
+- **Local Policies and Firm Location: The Role of Leaders' Promotion Motives in China**